-35. CONTINGENCIES AND COMMITMENTS CONTINUED
+34. CONTINGENCIES AND COMMITMENTS CONTINUED

 Compliance with covenants.
 The Company is subject to certain covenants related primarily to its borrowings from banks and international financial institutions.
 Non-compliance with such covenants may result in negative consequences for the Company, including growth in the cost of borrowings and the timing of repayment.
-The Company was in compliance with the covenants as of 31 December 2022 and as of 31 December 2021.
+The Company was in compliance with the covenants as of 31 December 2023 and as of 31 December 2022.

 Compliance with lease liabilities.
-In case of early termination of the lease agreement, the company will be obliged to pay USD 540 thousand (2021: USD 371 thousand), however, termination of lease agreement is not considered by the Company.
+In case of early termination of the lease agreement, the company will be obliged to pay nil (2022: USD 540 thousand), however, termination of lease agreement is not considered by the Company.

-36. RELATED PARTY TRANSACTIONS
+35. RELATED PARTY TRANSACTIONS